grantwinney/hide-comments-everywhere/README.md

 I intend to add one other feature where you could maintain a list of sites for which comments *should **not*** be hidden.

+### Permissions

+It will notify you that it needs access to all your tabs / pages.
+Since I have no idea if the site you're viewing has comments on it ahead of time, I just apply a few CSS styles to every page in order to hide anything that might be there.

 ## Need help?
 Have a request?

 [Open a new issue](https://github.com/grantwinney/chrome-extension-block-comments/issues/new) with as many details as possible.
 The more you let me know upfront, the less I'll have to ask later!